Home / All Documents / What Does A Medical Driving Licence Look Like (DVLA)

 • Read all codes on the front and restrictions on the reverse.

-• Set a recurring reminder to renew every year/2 years.
+• Set a recurring reminder to renew every year or 2 years.

-• Inform your insurer if restrictions change (e.g., automatic only).
+• Inform your insurer if restrictions change, for example if you are now automatic only.

 What Is A Medical Review Licence And Can You Drive With It?

 Yes, you can drive with a medical review licence.
 The term “medical review” simply means the DVLA is monitoring your condition.
-The licence itself looks the same as any other medical licence – short validity and codes.
+The licence itself looks the same as any other medical licence, with a short validity and specific codes.

-I have seen drivers mistakenly think they cannot drive until the review is complete.
-That is wrong.
-As long as your licence is valid and you follow the restrictions, you are fully legal.
+There is a massive misconception here.
+I see drivers mistakenly think they cannot drive until the review is complete, so they park their cars for months.
+That is completely wrong.
+As long as your current licence is valid and you follow the printed restrictions, you are fully legal to drive while the DVLA processes your review.
+Do not take yourself off the road unnecessarily.

 DVLA Medical Licence Codes And What They Mean

-Codes are printed in columns 9–12.
-Here is a table of the most common ones:
+Codes are printed in columns 9 to 12 on the front of your card.
+Here is a table of the most common ones I see cross my desk:

 CodeRestriction